 Today we tour Edinburgh’s New Town, which dates to the late 1700s and is one of the finest concentrated areas of Georgian architecture in the UK.
 We begin with the Princes Street Gardens and then move on to George Street, with its myriad shops and stylish bars.
 We enjoy the views from Calton Hill and see the Water of Leith.
 After the tour, lunch is at leisure, and you will have the opportunity to explore the Dean Gallery, part of the capital National Galleries of Scotland.
 Catch the shuttle bus to any of the others, including the National Portrait Gallery or the main National Gallery of Scotland, back on Princes Street Gardens.
 Entrances are included.
 This evening we meet for a reception (hot/cold buffet) before a performance at the Royal Edinburgh Military Tattoo.

 Today we head to the sea, stopping along the way at the marvellous Royal Botanic Garden for a guided tour.
 Then it’s on to Leith, the original port of Edinburgh, once an independent town in its own right.
 Here we have lunch in one of the city’s finest pubs.
 After lunch, we return to central Edinburgh via the Meadows, seeing some of the upscale residential neighbourhoods, to get an idea of how Edinburghers live.
-This evening we enjoy a performance at the Edinburgh Festival.
+This evening we enjoy an operatic performance at the Edinburgh Festival (TBA).

 Today we tour to Glasgow, led by Stephen Richard, a professional glass artist, instructor, and author.
 We will visit Stephen’s studio where they created stained glass windows for the tv series Outlander.
 Stephen will also take us to St Mungo Museum of Religious Life and Art.
 The museum is a celebration of many religions and cultures.
 Stephen will offer special insight into the glass artifacts on display.
 No trip to Glasgow would be complete without a visit to the “Cathedral”.
 Also known as the High Kirk of Glasgow, the Cathedral is the oldest church in Scotland and the oldest building in Glasgow.
 We will visit Strathclyde University to view interesting glass and architecture.
 Our day with Stephen will complete at a second glass studio for a first-hand look at glass restoration and contemporary glass production.
 Our private Glasgow tour will be in the comfort of a private coach and includes lunch.
-The evening in Edinburgh is at leisure or will include another Festival performance.
+This evening we enjoy an operatic performance at the Edinburgh Festival (TBA).

 Today we transfer to Inverness by private coach and check in at the Glenmoriston Town House.
 Once settled, and after a lunch at leisure, we tour the UK’s oldest post-Reformation Cathedral, and then Inverness Castle, which sits on a cliff overlooking the River Ness.
 The red sandstone structure evident today was built in 1836 by architect William Burn on the site of an 11th-century defensive structure.
 Today, it houses Inverness Sheriff Court.
 This evening we enjoy a special dinner.